Quansight/Quansight-website/apps/labs/posts/unlocking-c-level-performance-in-df-apply.md

 which should bring the speed of apply on Series in numba on par with the speed of apply on the raw numpy arrays.

-While the numba engine is a fair bit slower in this case, compared to the Python engin,
+For reference, here is the same function run with the Python engine.

 ```python
 >>> %timeit -n 20 df.apply(f, engine="python", axis=1)